 In Q1 2023 we signed an agreement with SkyWatch for use of its TerraStream data-management platform.
 This agreement is expected to accelerate the expansion of Sidus' commercial data distribution strategy, which includes white labeling data for the Company's existing customers as well as driving growth of new data customers.
 Serving as a key contributor to the Space data marketplace, the agreement is expected to generate additional revenue for the Company and engage customers that otherwise may not have connected with Sidus.
-We also announced an agreement to integrate EdgeAI capabilities into our planned constellation with ExoSpace's FeatherEdge AI platform which will enable us to deliver near real-time intelligence derived from Earth Observation data.
+In Q3 2023 we announced the acquisition of substantially all the assets of Exo-Space, a cutting-edge California based firm specializing in Edge Artificial Intelligence (AI) software and hardware applications in order to integrate EdgeAI capabilities into our planned constellation with ExoSpace's FeatherEdge AI platform which will enable us to deliver near real-time intelligence derived from Earth Observation data.
 Further expanding the capabilities of our constellation, we announced an agreement with SatLab to implement its second-generation automated identification system (AIS) technology into the LizzieSatTM satellite constellation.
 AIS technology uses sophisticated systems on board marine vessels to identify and track ships to prevent collisions and protect life at sea.
 The integration of this technology into Sidus's satellites will enable more accurate vessel tracking and monitoring while providing valuable information about ship movements in real time.